package-url/purl-spec/README.rst

 - the '#', '?', '@' and ':' characters must NOT be encoded when used as
   separators.
 They may need to be encoded elsewhere

-- the ':' `type` separator does not need to and must NOT be encoded.
+- the ':' `scheme` and `type` separator does not need to and must NOT be encoded.
   It is unambiguous unencoded everywhere

-- the '/' used as `namespace`/`name` and `subpath` segments separator does not need to and must NOT be percent-encoded.
+- the '/' used as `type`/`namespace`/`name` and `subpath` segments separator does not need to and must NOT be percent-encoded.
 It is unambiguous unencoded everywhere

 - the '@' `version` separator must be encoded as `%40` elsewhere